ArsonAssassin/DSAP/README.md

 # Known issues
 * If you receive an item while on the main menu, it may get lost, requiring admin intervention. **For safety, you should only run the client once loaded into game.**
   * Furthermore, **you should close the client before quitting to menu or quitting the game.**
+* Looting the "key item chest" in Firelink Shrine behind Frampt **will break logic for DSR**.
+In a vanilla playthrough, this chest is usually empty/already open, and only has items if you somehow don't have a key item you "should have", depending on where you are in the game.
+In a randomizer environment, those normal circumstances don't apply!
+As an example: if you loot this chest after looting the vanilla "Basement Key" location, it will have a Basement Key - but in AP randomizer that key can even be in another game!
 * Master Key chosen from character creation (whether as a gift or thief starting item) is not considered to be in-logic, regardless of your yaml settings.
+* v0.0.19.1 and lower: Some enemy drops (invaders, Havel, etc) are erroneously replaced with prism stones, but do not grant an AP item.
+The player should get the standard enemy drop in these locations instead.
 * v0.0.19.1 prerelease: Player does not receive deathlinks from other players.
 * v0.0.19.1 prerelease: While unhollowed/human, the player is detected as "not in game".
 This can result in no items or deathlinks being sent to other players.
 * v0.0.18.3: DSR game and DSAP.client.exe both crash upon connect - you must load into the game and be able to move your character around before connecting with the client.